-

 1) Install pulse server

-[Unit] Description=PulseAudio system server [Service] Type=notify ExecStart=/usr/bin/pulseaudio -v --daemonize=no --system --realtime --log-target=journal [Install] WantedBy=multi-user.target
+[Unit] Description=PulseAudio system server [Service] Type=notify ExecStart=/usr/bin/pulseaudio -v --daemonize=no --system --realtime --log-target=journal [Install] WantedBy=multi-user.targetenable and start

 and from external device (laptop in my case) you should add this server as target